cyclecycle/spacy-pattern-builder/README.md

 # SpaCy Pattern Builder

-Use training examples to build and refine patterns for use with SpaCy's DependencyTreeMatcher.
+Use training examples to build and refine patterns for use with SpaCy's DependencyMatcher.

 ## Motivation